ei_keyboard

 Keyboard Object

 Interface for keyboard requests and events.
-This interface is available on devices with the ei_device.capability keyboard.

 This interface is only provided once per device and where a client requests ei_keyboard.release the interface does not get re-initialized.
 An EIS implementation may adjust the behavior of the device (including removing the device) if the interface is releasd.